Wellbeing for Clergy and Staff

 The Sheldon Hub is a safe place for people in ministry to meet, share and support each other.
 It is secure and free to use.
 Find out more

-The Well Being Committee includes representatives from the clergy and diocesan staff.
+The Wellbeing Panel includes representatives from the clergy and diocesan staff.
 They meet four times a year to discuss how the diocese can improve the support it offers.
 Find out what they have been working on here.